-Western Province Cricket Association CEO Nabeal Dien recently acknowledged the dire need for an “intervention”, as the Western Province amateur XI go through their “worst set of results in probably a decade.”
+Western Province Cricket Association CEO Nabeal Dien recently acknowledged the dire need for an “intervention”, as Western Province go through their “worst set of results in probably a decade.”

 With just over a week to go before a tough fixture again KwaZulu-Natal, who are undefeated in this season’s tournament, the meddling Dien suggested must happen soon with coach Salieg Nackerdien and company.